 “I’m willing to take the challenge and work hard for it,” Smith said.

-Dallas offensive line coach Hudson Houck was especially thrilled by the pick.
+Dallas offensive line coach Hudson Houck is especially thrilled by the pick.
 He coached Anthony Munoz at USC, and Larry Allen with the Cowboys, and he believes Smith could reach their high level.
 Houck said there was a big gap between Smith _ the first offensive lineman taken in this draft _ and the other blockers on Dallas’ draft board.

 Houck raved about everything from Smith’s height being just right to his long wingspan, from being strong enough to “anchor a bull rusher” to being quick enough to recover when he gets out of position.